quarkusio/quarkus-updates/README.md

 Example:

-Content of the `quarkus-udpates` directory:
+Content of the `quarkus-updates` directory:
 - 2.7.yaml
 - 2.9.yaml
 - 3.0.yaml